ARM-software/acle/main/acle.md

 4. Select the most specific version else
 5. select the version with the highest priority else
-6. `"default"` shall be selected if no other versions are suitable.
+6. `"default"` is selected if no other versions are suitable.

 ## Weak linkage